 On the one hand, according to Li (2019), the scale of China's shadow banking stock surged from RMB 6.6 trillion at the end of 2008 to RMB 51.1 trillion at the end of 2017, with an annual compound growth rate of 25.5%.1 The monthly year-on-year growth rate even exceeded 80% at its peak.
-By launching wealth management products (WMPs) and other shadow banking businesses, commercial banks have effectively enhanced their funding competitiveness, though this came at the cost of reduced traditional deposit shares.
+By launching wealth management products (WMPs) and other shadow banking businesses, commercial banks have effectively enhanced their funding competitiveness.
 On the other hand, since 2013, there was a rapid development of financial technology.
-Yu'E Bao and other emerging tools have gradually changed people's wealth management habits and promoted the digital transformation of China's commercial banks (Huang & Huang, 2018; Qiu et al., 2018).
-Understanding how banks respond to these three interconnected shocks-FinTech competition, deposit rate liberalization, and regulatory tightening-is crucial for comprehending the transformation of China's banking deposit business.
-Fig. 1 displays the trend and differences in innovative business and deposit structures of Chinese commercial banks in recent years.2
+Yu'E Bao and other emerging tools have gradually changed people's wealth management habits and promoted the digital transformation of China's commercial banks (Huang and Huang, 2018; Qiu et al., 2018).
+Figure 1 displays the trend and differences in innovative business and deposit structures of Chinese commercial banks in recent years.2